sugarlabs/sugar-docs/src/how-can-i-help.md

   * You can test code coverage of activities, using the [guide](python-coverage-guide.md).

 ## <a name="DESIGN-TEAM"></a> Design
-Design is also crucial to Sugar Labs - it is where new ideas and initiatives are formed into proper reports which can be worked on.
-You can either contribute a new design proposal or implement an existing one in the [Design Team User Experience Proposals wiki page](https://wiki.sugarlabs.org/go/Design_Team/Proposals).
+Design is very crucial to Sugar Labs - it is where new ideas and initiatives are formed into proper reports which can be worked on.
+You can;

+- Propose or work on existing [Sugar Desktop Icons](https://github.com/sugarlabs/sugar-docs/blob/master/src/sugar-iconify.md)
+- Propose changes to [OS & activity(apps) mockups](https://wiki.sugarlabs.org/go/Design_Team/Proposals) for the Sugar Desktop, [See Guidelines](https://wiki.sugarlabs.org/go/Human_Interface_Guidelines)
+- Support marketing - by contributing to [website](https://github.com/sugarlabs/www-sugarlabs), [marketing materials](https://wiki.sugarlabs.org/go/Marketing_Team/Swag)
+- You can either contribute a new design proposal or implement an existing one in the [Design Team User Experience Proposals wiki page](https://wiki.sugarlabs.org/go/Design_Team/Proposals).

 ## <a name="MARKETING-OUTREACH"></a> Marketing/Outreach
 You can help to increase the number of Sugar Labs users through -